bookofproofs/bookofproofs.github.io/_sources/history/18th-century/mascheroni.md

 5. Elected as a Fellow of the Royal Society of London in 1808.
 6. Appointed as the Director of Studies at the University of Pavia in 1817.

-Born 13 May1750, Bergamo, Lombardo-Veneto (now Italy).
+Born 13 May 1750, Bergamo, Lombardo-Veneto (now Italy).
 Died 14 July 1800, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Mascheroni/)